BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 LLMs are neural networks and are trained on large volumes of textual data, e.g., books, encyclopedias, news articles, scientific papers, social media posts or web pages of any kind.
 Also source code from repositories or synthetic data generated from databases or ontologies are used for training special purposes.

-### Foundation: Likely word orders
+### Foundation: Likely word sequences

-Simplified speaking, a LLM is a mathematical function that predicts most likely word orders.
+In simple terms, a LLM is a mathematical function that predicts most likely word sequences.
 For a given sequence of words it predicts the probability of all potential following words and picks the most likely one.
 See Fig. 6.x for an example.

 ![Fig. 6.x: LLM output prediction](images/LLM_prediction_1.png)

 Here the sentence  "The cat likes to sleep in the [...]" is given as input.
-The LLM assigns probabilities to all tokens in its vocabulary (e.g., 50,000 = the number of output tokens of the neural network) and pics the most likely one as succeeding word, e.g., "box".
+The LLM assigns probabilities to all tokens in its vocabulary (e.g., 50,000 tokens, which equals the number of output neurons of the LLM) and picks the most likely one as succeeding word, e.g., "box".

 This step can be repeated iteratively as seen in Fig. 6.x